1925 Calgary municipal election

 The 1925 Calgary municipal election was held on December 16, 1925 to elect a Mayor and seven Aldermen to sit on Calgary City Council.
 Along with positions on Calgary City Council, five trustees for the public school board.
 Mayor George Harry Webster was acclaimed following the close of nominations.
 The three candidates for the separate school board P. V. Burgard, John Burns and A. J. MacMillan were also acclaimed.

-Calgary City Council governed under "Initiative, Referendum and Recall" which is composed of a Mayor, Commissioner and twelve Aldermen all elected to staggered two year terms.
+Calgary City Council is governed under "Initiative, Referendum and Recall" which is composed of a Mayor, Commissioner and twelve Aldermen, all elected to staggered two year terms.
 Six Aldermen: Frederick Johnston, Thomas H. Crawford, Frederick Ernest Osborne, Fred J. White, Neil I. McDermid, and John Walker Russell elected in 1924 continued in their positions.

 A number of plebiscites were held, all requiring a two-thirds majority to pass.

 Background

-The election was held under the Single Transferable Voting/Proportional Representation (STV/PR) with the term for candidates being two years.
+The election was held under the Single Transferable Voting/Proportional Representation (STV/PR) with two year's term for candidates.